faushine/faushine.github.io/_posts/2019-06-06-02-shell scripts.md

 the file contains a sequence of commands executed as ig it was a program

-## How does the operating system kbow wharer ot look for your program
+## How does the operating system know where to look for your program

 it looks in the enviromment variable, PATH eg, echo $PATH